venkideshVenu/VConnect---The-Complete-WebApp/readme.md

 #### Homepage Features:
 - **Home Landing Page**
-  Highlights the key features and services available on SeaGro.
+  Highlights the key features and services available on VConnect.
 - **About Page**
   Provides detailed information about the platform.
 - **Contact Page**
-  Allows users to get in touch with the SeaGro team.
+  Allows users to get in touch with the VConnect team.
 - **Navigation Bar with Dropdown Profile**
   Users can access their profile and manage additional settings.